 I’m taking part in WordPress’ Blogging 101 course, and the first assignment is to explain why I blog and to introduce myself.
 I think we’re past the point of introductions now for my followers, and all new people should hit up my About page.
-But why do I blog…. that’s an interesting question that I had to really think about, and I’ve decided to answer.
+But why do I blog…that’s an interesting question that I had to really think about, and I’ve decided to answer.

 Blogging….it sounds like such a lame thing.
 For people not doing it, it sounds like a dorky ‘dear diary’ thing written by a loner teenager on the internet for no one to read.
-When in fact, it’s quiet the opposite.
+When in fact, it’s quite the opposite.

 I knew nothing about blogging when I started.
 Literally, I hadn’t even knowingly read a blog.
 But my mom suggested I start one.
 She had been reading blogs frequently as a friend’s daughter-in-law or something had a blog and my mom looked it up.